kyma-project/api-gateway/docs/contributor/04-10-technical-design.md

 ## Certificate Controller

 Certificate Controller is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/), which is implemented using the [Kubebuilder](https://book.kubebuilder.io/) framework.
-The controller is responsible for handling the Secret `api-gateway-webhook-certificate` in `kyma-system` that is holding Certificate data needed for the APIRule conversion webhook.
+The controller is responsible for handling the Secret `api-gateway-webhook-certificate` in the `kyma-system` namespace.
+This Secret contains the Certificate data required for the APIRule conversion webhook.

 ### Reconciliation
 Certificate Controller reconciles a Secret CR with each change.
 If you don't make any changes, the process occurs at the default interval of 1 hour.
-It checks if the Certificate is still valid and not expiring in 14 days, otherwise it will be renewed.
+This code verifies whether the Certificate is currently valid and will not expire within the next 14 days.
+If the Certificate does not meet these criteria, it is renewed.
 In the event of a failure during the reconciliation, Certificate Controller performs the reconciliation again with the predefined rate limiter.